OsiriX-Foundation/karnak-documentation/docs/deidentification/profiles.md

 The following variables are used to retrieve the information of the current attribute to be de-identified.

-- `tag` contain the current attribute's tag.
+- `tag` contain the current attribute tag.
-- `vr` contain the current attribute's VR.
+- `vr` contain the current attribute VR.
 - `stringValue` contain the element current value.

 For example, in the case of the deidentification of PatientName, the variables are setted like following values.